 Is Germany the future home of the Playmaker?

-The dominance of Bayern Munich and Borussia Dortmund last this year’s Champions League competition has been seen by many as the ushering in of a new dawn for European football.
+The dominance of Bayern Munich and Borussia Dortmund in 2013’s Champions League competition has been seen by many as the ushering in of a new dawn for European football.
 Arguably, not since the ‘70s has German football’s stock been so high, when their own successful brand of Total Football competed fervently with the pioneers of the concept, Holland.

 It is with some irony then, that over 30 years later, Germany are at it again; this time wrestling with Spain, and their 21st Century interpretation of Total Football – tiki-taka – the blueprint of which was put in place by a familiar protagonist from the ‘70s – Johan Cruyff.